 Thelazia callipaeda is a spirurid of dogs, which can also be found in cats and wildlife such as foxes and hares.
-This parasite is transmitted to dogs by Phortica variegata, which is a fruit fly that feeds on lachrymal secretions of mammals.
+This parasite is transmitted by secretophagous fliesflies, which is a fruit fly that feeds on lachrymal secretions of mammals.
 It is zoonotic.

 |Parasite: Thelazia callipaeda|

 |Common name: Oriental eyeworm|

 |Transmission route: Secretophagous flies (Phortica variegata, Phortica okadai)|

 Thelazia callipaeda has been reported in several parts of Europe and Asia, including China, India, Bangladesh, Myanmar, Indonesia, Japan, Korea, Taiwan, and Thailand.